golang-design/clipboard/README.md

 $ cat x.txt | gclip -copy &
 ```

-## Additional Notes

-In general, to put image data to system clipboard, there are system level shortcuts:
+## Platform Specific Details

+This package spent efforts to provide cross platform abstraction regarding
+accessing system clipboards, but here are a few details you might need to know.

+### Dependency

+- Unix-like users: require X11 dev package.
+For instance, Linux users should install `libx11-dev` or `xorg-dev` or `libX11-devel` to access X window system.
+- macOS users: require Cgo, no dependency
+- Windows users: no Cgo, no dependency

+### Screenshot

+In general, when you need test your implementation regarding images,
+There are system level shortcuts to put screenshot image into your system clipboard:

-- On macOS, using shortcut `Ctrl+Shift+Cmd+4`
+- On macOS, use `Ctrl+Shift+Cmd+4`
-- On Linux/Ubuntu, using `Ctrl+Shift+PrintScreen`
+- On Linux/Ubuntu, use `Ctrl+Shift+PrintScreen`
+- On Windows, use `Shift+Win+s`

-The package supports read/write plain text or PNG encoded image data.
+As described in the API documentation, the package supports read/write
+UTF8 encoded plain text or PNG encoded image data.
+Thus,
-The other types of data are not supported yet, i.e. undefined behavior.
+the other types of data are not supported yet, i.e. undefined behavior.

 ## License